 The decision of the senior vice president for student success and/or vice president of business affairs is final.

-Requests for Confidentiality As a public institution, Clark State Community College cannot promise complete confidentiality.
+Requests for Confidentiality As a public institution, Clark State College cannot promise complete confidentiality.
 Each situation is resolved as discreetly as possible, maintaining confidentiality to the extent allowed under state and federal laws.
 There may be situations that mandate reporting.

 RetaliationThe College shall take reasonable steps to prevent the recurrence of sex discrimination or retaliation in any form.
 If the reoccurrence takes place, those responsible for such behavior may be subject to disciplinary action under the student code of conduct, if the person is a student, or the sex discrimination policy if the person is an employee or third party.

 The College will take all necessary steps to remedy the discriminatory effects on the complainants and others.

 Clark State College shall not retaliate against a person who makes a report of sex discrimination, nor permit any employee or student to do so.
 Retaliation is a very serious violation of the College’s sex discrimination policy and should be reported immediately.
 Any person found to have retaliated against a person for reporting sex discrimination or against anyone participating in the investigation of a complaint shall be subject to appropriate disciplinary procedures.

 Clark State College has developed its sex discrimination policy and procedures to insure that all of its employees and students can work and learn in an environment free from sex discrimination.
 The sex discrimination policy and procedures is available to all employees and students.